mrizaln/learn-opengl/main/1_getting_started/1.1_hello_window/notes.md

 // example.: glViewport(0, 0, 800, 600);
 ```

 Behind the scenes, OpenGL uses the data specified via `glViewport` to transform the 2D coordinates it processed to coordinates on your screen.
-For example, a processed point of location `(-0.5, 0.5)` would be mapped to `(200, 450)` in screen coordinates of resolution `800x600`.
+For example, a processed point of location `(-0.5, 0.5)` would be mapped to `(200, 450)` in screen coordinates for window of size `(800, 600)`.

 Note that processed coordinates in OpenGL are between `-1 and 1`, so we effectively map from the range `[-1, 1]` to `[0, 800]` and `[0, 600]`.